Sourdough Blueberry Muffins

 Cover the bowl with a tea towel, beeswax wraps, or plastic wrap and allow to ferment for 12 to 24 hours.

-The next day, preheat oven to 375 degrees.
+The next day, preheat the oven to 375 degrees.

-Line muffin tins with cupcake liners or grease well.
+Line muffin tins with paper liners or grease well.

 sourdough muffin batter in a bowl with eggs and leaveners